Register your company in Hong Kong with our Special Anniversary discount!

 100% online and hassle-free

-The articles of association might sound like something out of a history or high school civics class, and in a way they are.
+The articles of association might sound like something out of a history or high school civics class, and in a way, they are.

 However, despite those differences, there are some similarities that can be picked out to give us a clearer answer.

-What Is In the Articles of Association?
+What Is in the Articles of Association?

 Every single company has things that they need to do each day, as well as a mission that they need to follow.